Close

 Tax savings

 When you sign up for a dependent care flexible spending account, you elect to have a portion of your salary deducted before taxes are taken out.
 This means the money you contribute is not subject to federal income tax, state income tax (in most states) or Social Security and Medicare taxes.
-This also lowers your taxable income.
-For example, if your annual salary is $50,000 and you contribute $5,000 to a DCFSA, you will only be taxed on $45,000.
+By contributing to a DCFSA, your taxable income is reduced by your contribution amount.
 This can lower the amount of income tax you owe.

 Image of Parenting Hands